-Radhika Pandit’s Latest Pregnant Picture Is All That Fans Are Talking About!
+Radhika Pandit’s Latest Pregnancy Picture Is All That Fans Are Talking About!
 Must See

 After welcoming their first child in December last year, KGF actor Yash and wife Radhika Pandit are expecting another addition to their family.
-This star couple has always planned pleasant surprises for their fans, when they've have had to make a special announcement.
+This star couple has always planned pleasant surprises for their fans, when they've had to make a special announcement.
 Similarly, they are making their second pregnancy as exciting for fans with their social media posts.

-Radhika's latest picture is all that the fans are talking about.
+Radhika's latest picture is all that fans are talking about.
 Looking every bit beautiful, the actress has thanked her fans for their compliments.

 First, she asked her fans about their whereabouts, by writing, "Hello Heggidira yellru!! 😁", And then, thanked fans through another caption saying, "Thank you all for your lovely compliments 😊 naanu and Ayra ibru chenagidivi!!" - (sic)